Mazaadak/mazadak-common-module/README.md

 ## How to Use in Your Service

+> ⚠️ Compatibility note — Java 21 required
+>
+> To avoid runtime and build mismatches, your service must be built and run with JDK 21.
+Make sure your local dev JDK, CI, Docker images and any runtime environments use Java 21.
+If your service uses a different Java version you may encounter classfile/module incompatibilities or unexpected runtime errors.
+>
+>
+> Also ensure your Docker base image (if any) and CI runners use JDK 21 (for example `eclipse-temurin:21-jdk`).

 ### 1. Add the GitHub Packages repository
 In your service’s `pom.xml`, add the **Mazadak GitHub Maven registry**: